Management Structure

 Nomination & Remuneration Advisory Committee

-• The Nomination & Remuneration Advisory Committee has been set up to deal with the nomination and remuneration of Directors, Executive Officers and Audit & Supervisory Board Members.
+• The Nomination & Remuneration Advisory Committee has been set up to deal with the nomination and remuneration of Directors, Executive Officers, and Audit & Supervisory Board Members.

 • The Nomination and Remuneration Advisory Committee shall, based on the delegation of the Board of Directors, determine the evaluation indices and targets for the individual performance evaluation, the evaluation results in accordance with the degree of achievement of those indices and targets, and the individual payment rates for the individual performance evaluation with respect to bonuses for the Company's directors (excluding non-executive directors) and executive officers.